minio/docs/source/administration/object-management/object-delete.rst

 ``DeleteMarkers`` are their own objects.
 Lifecycle rules can remove ``DeleteMarkers`` that are the only remaining versions of their objects.

+.. versionchanged:: MinIO RELEASE.2024-05-01T01-11-10Z

+With ``JSON``, lifecycle rules can remove all versions of a deleted object after a specified number of days.

 Retained Objects
 ----------------